gilbarbara/hooks/docs/useSetState.md

 # useSetState

-A state hook that returns a setState that merges object changes into the current state instead of replacing it.
+A state hook that simplifies managing state objects by merging updates into the current state instead of replacing it.
+This hook is especially useful for managing complex or deeply nested state structures without manually merging updates.

+> It automatically merges updates into the current state instead of replacing it, mimicking the behavior of this.setState in React class components.

 ## Usage